chethanrajesh/Crime-Buster/README.md

-You need to install stramlit
+You need to install streamlit
 use python 3.11 version